-The estimated cost of the Party Lot is moderate (\$1,000 - \$2,500) and based on utilizing volunteer labor and the potted plants.
-To save money, you can buy smaller pots or plugs.
-The cost assumes that residents or volunteers have access to basic safety gear and garden tools.
+The estimated cost of the Commercial Curtain is moderate (\$1,000 - \$2,500) and based on 1.5 inch diameter trees, potted plants and utilizing volunteer labor.
+To save money, you can buy smaller trees or pots.
+The cost assumes residents or volunteers have access to basic safety gear and garden tools.